muppin/mastering-DevOps/Kubernetes/Notes.md

 - Claim tries to find a volume in cluster.
 - Volume has the actual storage backend.
 - Claims must exist in the same namespace as of pod.

+In Kubernetes, when a StorageClass is defined, it serves as an abstraction layer that defines how dynamic provisioning of PersistentVolumes (PVs) should be handled.
+When a PersistentVolumeClaim (PVC) references a StorageClass, Kubernetes automatically creates a PV based on the defined StorageClass rules.

+For AWS specifically, when a PVC requests storage from a StorageClass, Kubernetes interacts with the AWS cloud provider through the AWS CSI (Container Storage Interface) driver to dynamically provision a PersistentVolume based on the specifications provided in the StorageClass.

+Here's a general flow of how it works:

+1. **PVC Request:** A PVC requests storage by specifying the desired storageClassName in its definition.

+2. **StorageClass Configuration:** The StorageClass contains configurations specifying the provisioning details, such as the provisioner, parameters (like storage type, size, encryption, etc.), and AWS-specific settings.

+3. **Dynamic Provisioning:** Kubernetes, through the CSI driver for AWS, communicates with AWS APIs to provision a new EBS volume based on the defined StorageClass rules.

+4. **Creation of PV:** Once the EBS volume is provisioned in AWS, Kubernetes creates a PV object to represent this volume within the cluster.

+5. **Binding PV to PVC:** Finally, Kubernetes binds the PVC to the dynamically provisioned PV, allowing the PVC to access the provisioned storage.

+This dynamic provisioning mechanism allows Kubernetes to automate the creation of storage resources in the cloud provider (such as AWS) based on the defined policies in the StorageClass, providing users with on-demand storage that meets their specified requirements without manual intervention.

 -